vickOnRails/whereapi-documentation/docs/quick-start.md

 Once you have your keys, you can go ahead to consume the API.

 :::info
-Where implements rate limiting and you can make only 100 requests pe.
+Where implements rate limiting and you can make only 100 requests per day.
 This is because it's a minimal setup, and this easiest way to keep the server stable and cost-efficient.
 :::

 ## Authentication